SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/EventData/setStateValue.md

 so.topic: reference
 ---

+# EventData.setStateValue(String stateName, String val)

 This method sets a state value that can be accessed later, also by other EventData objects in the same script (i.e. custom value).